 If you would like to make a donation to the school at Bible Faith Mission, please make a cheque payable to Partners International.
 Your money will go to the following areas:

-- Expanding the school (to grades 12 currently it goes up to grade 10)
+- Expanding the school to grade 12 (it currently goes to grade 10)

 - Providing programs for women